 Maltreatment (all types) had no significant relationship with suicidal risk behavior.
-Additionally, some differences have been found for the several types of maltreatment.
+Additionally, some differences have been found for the different types of maltreatment.
 Sexual abuse did have a relation with suicide attempts and suicide (total), and emotional maltreatment with suicide (total) as well.
 All the other relationships between the maltreatment types and the suicide variables were not significant.
 The chi-square analyses of the factors showed significance between the suicide variables and almost all factors.
 However, there was hardly any significance between the factors and the maltreatment types.
 In the logistic regression analyses, the factors did influence the association between maltreatment and suicide in different ways.
-The most important factors were 'negative self-concept' and 'connectedness with parents'.
+The most important factor was 'negative self-concept', followed by 'present contact with parents'.
 Teacher support gave the most remarkable result: it had the status of a risk factor instead of a protective factor of suicidal risk behavior.
-For the interpersonal-psychological theory (Ribeiro & Joiner, 2009), insufficient evidence has been found for the direct relationship between childhood maltreatment and suicide.
-However, evidence has been found for the theory on this subject in combination with the variables 'social support' and 'connectedness with parents'.
-Furthermore, in the context of 'negative self-concept', the theory might need some adjustment for childhood maltreatment.